Lighting

 LC objects don’t work in models which have been setup as splines.

-LC objects are described in the wiki for v7 but not in the wiki for v8.
-The changelog does not say LC objects have been dropped, and they still work in v8, so the omission from the wiki may be unintended.
+LC objects are described in the documentation for v7 but not in the documentation for v8.
+The changelog does not say LC objects have been dropped, and they still work in v8, so the omission from the documentation may be unintended.
 However, it seems likely they are being phased out in favour of the use of emissive objects, see section 4 below.

 Emissive window lights in daytime.
 Emissive strength set to 0.5.